-If you’re an occasional chef, however, the aesthetic of your kitchen might be more important while practicality could remain secondary.
+If you’re an occasional chef, however, the aesthetic of your kitchen might be more important, while practicality could remain secondary.
 No matter what material you choose, resale of your condo or co-op will come into play.
-Also remember that if a buyer isn’t happy with your selection, he or she can always tear out, reselect, and reinstall.
+Also, remember that if a buyer isn’t happy with your selection, he or she can always tear out, reselect, and reinstall.
 Here’s the lowdown on some of the most popular countertop materials for kitchens.

-Those dreaming of white and light-colored kitchens often love the look of marble or limestone, but both of these gorgeous natural materials require more maintenance than granite.
+Those dreaming of white and light-colored kitchen upgrades often love the look of marble or limestone, but both of these gorgeous natural materials require more maintenance than granite.
 Both are softer and more porous, which means they absorb liquids and are more likely to stain.
 These stones can also scratch and crack more easily than other materials.
 Still, a host of homeowners will select marble, limestone, or travertine, knowing the extra time that goes into keeping it looking its best.
 Pastry chefs adore prepping dough on the smooth surface of marble, and rightfully so.
 You’ll need to clean these counters more often and with a specific stone maintenance product, whereas granite can be cleaned with warm, soapy water.

 Although Corian counters may seem somewhat dated in today’s design world, diehard fans of a solid surface will always select Corian.
 You might ask, “Why?”
 (Especially considering the many options we now have available.)
 Corian can crack and burn, and even stain if you’re not careful.
-But some appreciate the seamless details like an integrated sink, which is often done with Corian.
-Others like a plain, unfussy countertop with no pattern.
+But some appreciate the seamless details like an integrated sink, which is, often done with Corian.
+Others like a simple, unfussy countertop with no pattern.
 In this case, a solid black, white, or cream-colored solid surface material is an ideal solution for that clean, uniform look.